 We learned recently that it takes 53 gallons of water to make just one egg.
 And it takes three times as much methane and greenhouse gas to create regular butter as the plant-based variety.

 When The Beet tried JUST eggs, we were convinced that this mung-bean based product made a decent scramble, a legit omelet, and fantastic French Toast.
 Now their foldable heat-it-and-go JUST eggs that are perfect for the busy morning person are going to be even more popular since they make pulling together an "egg" sandwich a 2-minute task.
 JUST tells us they have sold the equivalent of 30 million eggs—all made entirely from plants--as of March.
 JUST Egg uses 98% less water, has a 93% smaller carbon footprint and uses 86% less land than hen's eggs.
 It is one of the most sustainable protein sources on the planet.

-Meanwhile, Earth Day reminds us to think about where your food comes from, and find the one that is local, fresh, and better for the planet, your health and generations to come.
+Meanwhile, we are reminded to think about where our food comes from and find the one that is local, fresh, and better for the planet, your health, and generations to come.